craftcms/shopify/README.md

 #### `craft\shopify\services\Products::EVENT_BEFORE_SYNCHRONIZE_PRODUCT`

-Emitted just prior to a product element being saved with new Shopify data.
+Emitted just prior to a product element is saved with new Shopify data.
 The `craft\shopify\events\ShopifyProductSyncEvent` extends `craft\events\CancelableEvent`, so setting `$event->isValid` allows you to prevent the new data from being saved.

 The event object has three properties: